Skip to Content

 We had a fairly typical experience at Hacienda Guachipelin, the ranch-resort and adventure center where we stayed at the start of our trip.

-a dad and daughter horseback ride through the forest at hacienda guachipelin in costa rica.
+A dad and daughter horseback ride through the forest at hacienda guachipelin in costa rica.

 Costa Rican horses are smaller than the typical U.S. horses and were more comfortable to ride on.
 The trail was just rugged enough to be interesting with some narrow paths through the forest and a fair amount of up and down hill.
 The horses plodded through some streams that were swollen enough from recent rain for our feet to get wet.
 We saw a lot of bright blue butterflies and neon green lizards on the trail